UWrc/UWrc.github.io/docs/hyak101/basics/linux.md

 ### Truncated
 ```

 To illustrate the concept of paths and access.
 Let's go back to `thesis` and try to do the same thing.
-Change directory to one directory "above" the `cretures`, then go into `writing` and finally `thesis`.
+Change directory to one directory "above" the `creatures`, then go into `writing` and finally `thesis`.

 ```bash
 cd ../writing/thesis